AugustUnderground/gace/README.md

 , "state":       { "electrical characteristics": "..." } }
 ```

+Since there are only comparatively few observations, they are identical across
+technologies.

+### Action Spaces and Variants

+Action Spaces in `v1` are _continuous_ and implemented with
+`gym.spaces.Box`.
+For further details, see the descriptions for specific
+environments.
+For now, only `v1` is implemented for Inverter Environments.

 ### Reward

 The overall reward `r` is calculated based on individual performance